-The situations above fit in the framework of signaling games and, since the seminal paper of \cite{Crawford82} on the strategic provision of information between an informed Sender and an uninformed Receiver, considerable attention has been given in the economic literature on a particular form of them, namely persuasion games.
-In these games, a Sender (she) tries to influence for her best interest the action of a Receiver (he) by sending him a message on the state of the world that he does not observe.
-Two cases can occur: either the Sender does observe the true state of nature and she sends a message accordingly or the Sender designs a mechanism that generates messages as a function of the state she does not observe.
+The situations above fit in the framework of signaling games and, since the seminal paper of \cite{Crawford82} on the strategic provision of information between an informed Sender and an uninformed Receiver, considerable attention has been given in the economic literature on a particular form of them, namely {\em persuasion games}.
+In signaling games, a Sender (she) tries to influence for her best interest the action of a Receiver (he) by sending him a message on the state of the world.
+Two cases can occur: either the Sender does observe the true state of Nature and she sends a message accordingly or the Sender designs a mechanism that generates messages as a function of the state that she may not even observe.
 The activity of influencers can be classified in the first class: they observe the true qualities of a product but they can decide to highlight certain aspects to drive the consumer into buying the product.
-They enter into a class of signaling games that can be refered to as {\em cheap talk} (see \cite{forges2020annals}).
+They enter into a class of signaling games that can be referred to as {\em cheap talk} (see \cite{forges2020annals}).
 On the other hand, going back to our previous example, a pharmaceutical company falls into the second scenario.
-To obtain a license from the drug administration, it must design a testing protocol that produces results based on the natural variability of the sample cases.
-However, the company is required to design this test before the actual outcome of nature's draw is known.
-The two cases differ in the fact that, in the first one, the Receiver only knows the message whereas, in the second situation, the Receiver knows the {\em message rule}.
+To obtain a license from the drug administration, the firm must design a testing protocol that produces results based on the natural variability of the sample cases.
+However, the company is required to design this test before the actual outcome of Nature's draw is known.
+The two cases differ in the fact that, in the first one, the Receiver only observe the message whereas, in the second situation, the Receiver knows the {\em message rule}.
 In other words, in the first case ({\em cheap talk}), the equilibrium concept is of a Nash-equilibrium in mutual best response between the Sender and the Receiver, so that, at equilibrium, the Receiver knows the conditional probability $\pi(m|\omega)$ of receiving a certain message value $m$ when the state of Nature is $\omega$.